 Pervious concrete is made by using little to no sand to create a large volume of interconnected voids.
 Cement paste and admixtures bind stone together to form a porous material.

-Pervious concretes has many benefits that function in saving our environment.
-Its design allows for rainwater to pass through and into to the ground, reducing storm water run-off and preventing flooding and erosion.
-Its filtration process actually helps purify the water and prevent runoff pollution.
-Pervious concrete can eliminate the need for traditional storm water management systems such as retention ponds and sewer tie-ins since it doubles as a water retention structure.
+Pervious concrete has many benefits that function together in saving our environment.
+Rainwater can pass directly through and into to the ground, reducing storm run-off and prevent flooding and erosion.
+Its open-cell system creates a filtration process that purifies the runoff water preventing pollution.
+Pervious concrete also serves as a water retention structure and eliminates the need for traditional storm water management systems such as retention ponds and sewer tie-ins.

-Pervious concrete is most frequently used for parking lots, sidewalks, patios and other paved paths.
-It is also used for streets, driveways and pool decks.
+Pervious concrete is most frequently used for parking lots, sidewalks and other paved paths.